ryoon/google-oauth2-loopback-ip/README.md

 # For Google workspace OAuth2 authentication

-After 2022-10-04, Google workspace users connot use OAuth2 out-of-band flow anymore.
+After 2022-10-04, Google workspace users cannot use OAuth2 out-of-band flow for Gmail anymore.
 For mbsync and msmtp commands, you must use loopback IP flow instead.
 You can use `google-oauth2-loopback-ip.py` to get the refresh token, and `google-oauth2-refresh-access_token.py` to get the access tokens